-Victoria DeFrancesco Soto is a lecturer at The University of Texas’ LBJ School of Public Affairs, where she was selected as one of UT’s Game Changers.
+Victoria DeFrancesco Soto is assistant dean for civic engagement and a lecturer at the LBJ School of Public Affairs at The University of Texas at Austin, where she was selected as one of UT's Game Changers.
 She is also a faculty affiliate of the Department of Mexican-American and Latino Studies and the Center for Mexican American Studies.
-Soto received her Ph.D. in political science from Duke University, during which time she was a National Science Foundation Fellow.
+She received her Ph.D. in political science from Duke University, during which time she was a National Science Foundation Fellow.
 Named one of the top 12 scholars in the country by Diverse magazine, she previously taught at Northwestern University and Rutgers.

-In her research and teaching, DeFrancesco Soto brings an interdisciplinary lens to the understanding of American politics and policy.
-Her areas of expertise include immigration, women and politics, political psychology, and campaigns and elections.
+In her research and teaching, Dr. DeFrancesco Soto brings an interdisciplinary lens to the understanding of American politics and policy.
+Her areas of expertise include immigration, women and politics, political psychology and campaigns and elections.

 - Fall 2019 - 59080 - PA 680PA - Policy Research Project